MicrochipTech/aws-iot-firmware-pic32mz/documents/iot-ethernet-out-of-box-guide.md

 - Check that your access point is not blocking MAC addresses.

 #### DNS Resolved Failed
-- Check that the AWS Endpoint you configured your starter kit with is correct.
+- Check that the AWS IoT Endpoint Address you configured your starter kit with is correct.
 - Check that you have a valid internet connection on your network

 #### Status and Error Code Table